Renyi relative entropies of quantum Gaussian states: Computations with quantum Gaussian states

 In the above, we used the fact that $V_{4}$ is a legitimate covariance matrix satisfying $V_{4}+i\Omega\geq0$ and the assumption that $V_{5}-V_{4}>0$.
 By \eqref{eq:H-PD-V-legit}, this implies that $H_{8}>0$.
 Since $V_{8}$ is a legitimate covariance matrix corresponding to $H_{8}$, we conclude \eqref{eq:H8-normalization}.

 A proof for \eqref{eq:alt-normalization} follows by examining again the proof of Proposition~\ref{prop:simple-product-normalization} and considering again that the transformation $H\rightarrow-H$ induces the transformation $W\rightarrow-W$.
-Propagating the minus sign through the calculation, we arrive at
+Propagating the minus sign throughout the calculation, we arrive at

 where the last equality follows because $\left[ V_{2}-i\Omega\right] ^{T}=V_{2}+i\Omega$ and the determinant is invariant with respect to transposition. \end{proof}